-Please see the section entitled "What actions have been taken to meet the environmental and/or social characteristics during the reference period?" for detailed descriptions of the binding elements of the investment strategy used to select the investments for attaining the environmental and/or social characteristics promoted and the assessment methodology for determining whether and to what extent assets and indicators met the defined ESG standards.
+Please see the section entitled "What actions were taken to meet the environmental and/or social characteristics during the reference period?" for a description of the binding elements of the investment strategy used to select the investments to attain each of the environmental or social characteristics promoted, including the exclusion criteria, and the assessment methodology for determining whether and to what extent assets met the defined environmental and/or social characteristics (including the turnover thresholds defined for the exclusions).
+This section contains further information on the sustainability indicators.

-The ESG ratios are calculated based on the valuation prices for the assets, which are recorded in the front office system.
-This can lead to slight variations from the other market prices presented in the annual report, which are taken from the fund accounting system.
+The values from the DWS front office system are used to calculate the sustainability indicators.
+This means that there may be minor deviations from the other market values that appear in the annual report, which are derived from the fund accounting system.